-Submit public comments to the Department of Housing and Urban Development opposing this rule change.
-The public comment period is open until July 9.
+Submit public comments to the Department of Agriculture opposing this rule change.
+The public comment period is open until September 23.

 The Prevention Rapid Response Network offers subscribers the latest prevention policy news, updates, tools, and advocacy opportunities in support of prevention and public health efforts in communities and across the country.

 Prevention Institute signed on to an amicus brief filed with the Supreme Court, concerning potential inclusion of a citizenship question on the 2020 Census and the risk of undercounting -- and thus under-representing and under-resourcing -- immigrant and Latino communities.